fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 - Click on **Next: Review and Launch.**
 - Click on **Launch.**
-- On the pop-up list, select the ssh key you created and tick the acknowledge.
+- On the pop-up list, select the ssh key you created (JitsiKey) and tick the acknowledge.
 - Click on **Launch Instance** to kick off the creation, and on the following screen click on **View Instances** (bottom right corner).

 For this to provision and set up will take a few minutes.
 On the console, once your instance changes to status checks RUNNING and 2/2 checks passed, you have completed the launch of your instance.
-While waiting, click in the Name box, and give your Instance a name (anything is OK, but it is easier to remember than an ID.
+While waiting, click the pencil that appears when you hover on the right side of the empty Name box, and give your Instance a name (anything is OK, but it is easier to remember than an ID.
 Don't forget to hit the check mark to save!).

 Your screen should look like this: